privacy-tech-lab/gpc-android/README.md

-# privacy-rights-platform-mobile
+# optmeowt-mobile
-Mobile code for the Privacy Rights Platform
+Mobile code for OptMeowt